University honours for north-east film director Jon Baird and footballer Rachel Corsie - Evening Express

 Miss Corsie has been capped more than 100 times by Scotland and is captain of the national football team.

-The Aberdeen-born centre half, who writes a weekly column for the Evening Express, will be named honorary Master of the University.
+The Aberdeen-born centre half, who writes a weekly column for the Evening Express, was named honorary Master of the University.

 Keep up to date with the latest news with The Evening Express newsletter